Eaton Socon

-Eaton Socon /i:tən so:kən/ is a community in the civil parish of St Neots, in the Huntingdonshire district, in the county of Cambridgeshire, England.
+Eaton Socon /i:tən so:kən/ is a district of St Neots, in the civil parish of St Neots, in the Huntingdonshire district, in the county of Cambridgeshire, England, 1.4 miles south-west of St Neots town centre.
 Eaton Socon is a component of the town of St Neots, located on its south-west margin.
 Eaton Socon lies on the west side of the River Great Ouse, and is bounded on the west by the A1 road and on the south by the A428 road (St Neots by-pass).
 On the north side Duloe Brook delineates the boundary with Eaton Ford, which is also part of St Neots.

 Much of Eaton Socon is given over to residential use, but there is a large area dedicated to light industry and trade distribution activities.
 There are also several public houses and inns, and a retail park.

 In the days of stagecoach travel, Eaton Socon was a major stop on the journey from London to the North, with inns providing refreshments and overnight accommodation for travellers, and feed and rest facilities for horses.
 Some stage coaches diverted through St Neots, but the majority continued on the Great North Road.

 Eaton Socon was originally in Bedfordshire but it was merged with St Neots in 1965 and is now in Cambridgeshire.
 Its housing grew and its population more than doubled: 2,240 in 1931 to 3,264 in 1961, and now (2020) 9,042.

 The name Eaton Socon comes from Ea-tun (waterside settlement) and soke (local government area in Norman times).

 Eaton Socon in the present

 Eaton Socon is an area of housing, forming part of St Neots.
 Lying on the west side of the town, and between the River Great Ouse and the A1 trunk road.
-It is aligned on the north-south axis, formed by the original Great North Road (now designated B1428).
+It is aligned on the north–south axis, formed by the original Great North Road (now designated B1428).
 General shopping and travel-to-work patterns have merged over recent decades, so that for many practical purposes Eaton Socon is simply a part of St Neots.

 The Little End Industrial Estate is home to a range of light industrial units, at the southern end of Eaton Socon; on the other side of the Great North Road is the Quora Industrial Estate and a retail park.
 There are three discount supermarkets in this area as well as a large do-it-yourself store and some specialist retail businesses.

+Towards the north end of Eaton Socon, there is a medium-sized Co-op supermarket on the Old Great North Road.

 Bushmead Primary School is within Eaton Socon.

+Just down the Mill Hill and close to nearby Eaton Ford, there is a scout hut, named Eaton Socon Scout Hut, that hosts activities for their scouts and hosts St Neots Children's Karate Academy, a branch of karate company Fusion Martial Arts and many more activities.